-- Contact the Duke Catholic Center and indicate your interest in having your child baptized.
-You will be sent a Data for Baptismal Register Form to fill out and return to Fr.
-Mike at your earliest convenience.
-Mike will then assign himself or a second priest who will work with you and will also celebrate your child’s baptism
+- Contact the Duke Catholic Center and indicate your interest in having your child You will be sent a Data for Baptismal Register Form to fill out and return to Sr. Marcia, Director of Faith Formation, at your earliest convenience.
+She will work with Fr.
+Mike who will celebrate your child’s baptism.

 - You will then be given access to an online video series REBORN and asked to view it together as a couple (It lasts about 90 minutes).
-This will help to prepare you for the sacrament as well as for your meeting with Fr.
-Mike or your designated priest.
+This will help to prepare you for the sacrament as well as for your meeting with Sr. Marcia.

 We hope that parents choose godparents who will take an active role in the faith formation of their child.
 There are specific requirements that godparents need to meet that are outlined on the attached Godparent Testimony Form that you will need to have each of the godparents fill out, sign, and return to the priest performing the baptism.
 Let us know if you have questions.